akhilnambiar29/BasicResume/readme.txt

 While using position , float is ignored.
 While using float , display is ignored.
 Try using backgroud color to check how everything stacks up.

-To apply z index , you need to add relative position first.
+To apply z index , you need to add relative position first. the elements which come first have higher z index.

 n-th last child count from the back.

+Media queries -> use to apply css if certain conditions are met.
+It can also be included using @media in css.

 Start with general selectors and go on ahead with specific ones.
 You need to declare @font-face before you start using the font in the code